-5.10.
-As an organisation Caretech children's services operates three Divisional Safeguarding Boards: Education, Residential Care and Fostering.
-The main purpose of each board is to ensure that all services across all divisions discharge their responsibilities effectively for assuring safe and secure services for children and young people, and manage all safeguarding risks appropriately within its own workforce, including
+294 5.10.
+As an organisation Caretech children's services operates three Divisional Safeguarding Boards: Education, 295 Residential Care and Fostering.
+The main purpose of each board is to ensure that all services across 296 all divisions discharge their responsibilities effectively for assuring safe and secure services for children 297 and young people, and manage all safeguarding risks appropriately within its own workforce, including direct employees and also the contracted workforce (supply workers/agency/contractor and subcontractors).
+The full terms of reference for each Board is available on Cambian Point.

-What staff should read and be aware of
+300 hat staff should read and be aware of